Do I need to book York Dungeon tickets in advance?

 Location and context

-The York Dungeon is located at 12 Clifford Street in the heart of York – just a short walk from the train station, York Minster, Clifford’s Tower and the Jorvik Viking Centre.
+The York Dungeon is located at 12 Clifford Street in the heart of York – just a short walk from the train station, York Minster, Clifford’s Tower, York Castle Museum and the Jorvik Viking Centre.

 It has recently been recognized with awards including Visit York’s “Large Tourist Attraction of the Year 2024” and Yorkshire Tourism’s Outstanding Customer Service 2023.

-Nearby attractions and places to eat make the York Dungeon easy to incorporate in a half- or full-day itinerary in central York.
+Nearby attractions such as the Yorkshire Museum and places to eat make the York Dungeon easy to incorporate in a half- or full-day itinerary in central York.

 Visitor feedback